dmail-old/signal/docs/api-advanced.md

 emit() // logs a warning then throw because infinite recursion
 ```

-### Disable recursed option
+### How to ignore a recursed signal

-You can disable this behaviour by passing null/undefined as shown below
+You can choose to do nothing on recursed signal by passing null/undefined as shown below

 ```javascript
 import { createSignal } from "@dmail/signal"